-Focusing on policymaking under uncertainty, we analyze the monetary policy of the Bank of Japan (BOJ) in the early 1990s, when the bubble economy collapsed.
+Focusing on policy-making under uncertainty, we analyze the Bank of Japan's monetary policy in the early 1990s when the bubble economy collapsed.
 Conducting stochastic simulations with a large-scale macroeconomic model of the Japanese economy, we find that the BOJ's monetary policy at that time was essentially optimal under uncertainty about the policy multiplier.
-On the other hand, we also find that the BOI's policy was not optimal under uncertainty about inflation dynamics, and that a more aggressive policy response than actually implemented would have been needed.
+On the other hand, we also find that the BOJ's policy was not optimal under uncertainty about inflation dynamics, and that a more aggressive policy response than actually implemented would have been needed.
 Thus, optimal monetary policy differs greatly depending upon which type of uncertainty is emphasized.
 Taking into account the fact that overcoming deflation became an important issue from the latter 1990s, it is possible to argue that during the early 1990s the BOJ should have placed greater emphasis on uncertainty about inflation dynamics and implemented a more aggressive monetary policy.
-The result from a counterfactual simulation indicates that the inflation rate and the real growth rate would have been higher to some extent if the BOJ had implemented a more accommodative policy during the early 1990s.
+The result from a counter-factual simulation indicates that the inflation rate and the real growth rate would have been higher to some extent if the BOJ had implemented a more accommodative policy during the early 1990s.
 However, the simulation result also suggests that the effects would have been limited, and that an accommodative monetary policy itself would not have changed the overall image of the prolonged stagnation of the Japanese economy during the 1990s.

-Keywords: Collapse of the bubble economy; Monetary policy; Uncertainty JEL Classification: E17, E52
+Keywords: Collapse of the Bubble Economy; Monetary Policy; Uncertainty JEL classification: E17, E52

-Bank of Japan (Corresponding author; e-mail: takeshi.kimura@boj.or.jp)
+\Bank of Japan (Corresponding author, e-mail: takeshi.kimura@boj.or.jp)

-This paper was presented at the conference "Long-Term Stagnation of the Japanese Economy since the 1990s," jointly sponsored by the Bank of Japan (BOJ) and the University of Tokyo (November 2005).
-The authors gratefully acknowledge helpful discussions and comments from Tsutomu Watanabe, Keiko Murata, and a number of staff members at the BOJ, as well as an anonymous referee and participants in the fourth Contemporary Economic Policy Symposium, "Optimal Monetary Policy for Contemporary Japan."
-Views expressed in this paper are those of the authors and do not necessarily reflect the official views of the BOJ.
+This paper was presented at the conference "Long-term stagnation of the Japanese economy since the 1990s" jointly sponsored by the Bank of Japan and the University of Tokyo (November 2005).
+The authors gratefully acknowledge helpful discussions and comments from Tsutomu Watanabe, Keiko Murata, and a number of staff members at the Bank of Japan, as well as an anonymous referee and participants in the 4th Contemporary Economic Policy Symposium "Optimal Monetary Policy for Contemporary Japan."
+Views expressed in this paper are those of authors and do not necessarily reflect official views of the Bank of Japan.

-I. Introduction
+1. Introduction

 Some hold that the prolonged stagnation of the Japanese economy in the 1990s was primarily caused by a delay in monetary easing by the Bank of Japan (BOJ) during the early 1990s.
-Most of these assertions are based on research findings that the level of the actual policy rate (the call rate) tended to be high compared with the rate indicated by the Taylor rule.2 Others claim that compared with an estimated policy response function during the period 1975-85, when the Japanese economy performed well, monetary policy tended to be tight during the early 1990s (Jinushi, Kuroki, and Miyao [2000]).
+Most of these assertions are based on research findings that the level of the actual policy rate (call rate) tended to be high compared with the rate indicated by the Taylor rule.
+Others claim that compared with an estimated policy response function during the period 1975-1985, when the Japanese economy demonstrated good performance, the monetary policy tended to be tight during the early 1990s (Jinushi et al. [2001]).